 Study items to be considered include, but are not limited to:

-– In collaboration with the IRG-AVA, investigating a common framework to offer accessibility across various media and TV networks such as Cable TV, Direct-to-Home (DTH), Satellite TV, IPTV and so on.
+– In collaboration with the IRG-AVA, investigating a common framework to offer accessibility across various media and TV networks such as Cable TV, Direct-to-Home (DTH), Satellite TV, IPTV, augmented reality (AR), virtual reality (VR), extended reality (XR), emerging technologies such as Metaverse, and so on.

-– Propose a common taxonomy of use cases for accessible audio-visual media in cable TV systems.
+– Propose a common taxonomy of use cases for accessible audiovisual media in cable TV systems.

 – Propose a common user profile format addressing the needs of persons with accessibility restrictions, that could be utilized by different media and platforms.

+– Propose requirements for captioning and sub-titles for various usage scenarios to enable accessibility.

+– Investigating auto-translation requirements to enable accessibility to foreign languages.

 – Investigating accessibility of emerging input technologies applicable to the delivery of cable television services, such as second screen and gesture recognition.

-– Investigate accessibility of audiovisual content delivery issues for cable networks.
+– Investigate accessibility of audiovisual delivery for content distribution networks.

-– Investigate challenges of providing accessibility services for cable TVs in developing countries.
+– Investigate challenges of providing accessibility services for cable TVs and other audiovisual content in developing countries.

 K.3 Tasks